Cochrane (organisation): Wikipedia

 In 2014, the Cochrane-Wikipedia partnership was formalised.
 This supports the inclusion of relevant evidence within all Wikipedia medical articles, as well as processes to help ensure that medical information included in Wikipedia is of the highest quality and accuracy.
 Wikipedia and Cochrane collaborate to increase the incorporation of Cochrane research into Wikipedia articles and provide Wikipedia editors with resources for interpreting medical data.
 Cochrane and John Wiley and Sons, publisher of Cochrane reviews, make one hundred free Cochrane accounts available to Wikipedia medical editors—the financial value of which has been estimated by Cochrane at between thirty thousand and eighty thousand US dollars per annum—and pay a nominal stipend and travel expenses to support a Wikipedian in Residence at Cochrane.

 In 2014, the Cochrane blog hosted a rebuttal, written by four Wikipedia medical editors, of an article published in the Journal of the American Osteopathic Association that was critical of the accuracy of Wikipedia medical content.

 Funding partners

 Cochrane receives funding from governments, supranational organizations, non-governmental organizations, academic institutions, hospitals, and foundations, while avoiding funding from corporate interests.
 Primary government donors include the United Kingdom's National Institute for Health and Care Research (NIHR), the Danish Health Authority, the Federal Ministry of Health (Germany), and the National Institutes of Health (NIH).

-Academic funders include McMaster University, Amsterdam University Medical Center, Kazan Federal University, and University of Copenhagen, among others.
+Academic funders include McMaster University, Amsterdam University Medical Centers, Kazan Federal University, and University of Copenhagen, among others.
 Funding from foundations includes the National Research Foundation (South Africa) and the Gerber Foundation.

 Public involvement

-Cochrane involves the public via community curation, to produce systematic reviews and other outputs.
+Cochrane involves patients and the public via community curation, to produce systematic reviews and other outputs.
 Tasks can be organised as 'entry level' or higher.
 Tasks include: